SoftwareAG/c8y-docs/src/documents/guides/cs/hello-world-basic.html.md

 	docker run -p 8999:4700 imagename:latest

-Check the status of an application that is running inside the Docker container
+Check the status of an application that is running inside the Docker container.

 	curl http://localhost:8999/api/values

-In order to deploy the application run the script, but before it you must provide the correct URL and credentials in this script
+In order to deploy the application run the script.
+You must provide the correct URL and credentials in this script.

 	./deploy.sh

 The application starts executing from the entry point public static void Main() in Program class where the host for the application is created.
-The following shows an example of a Program created by create.sh
+The following shows an example of a program created by create.sh.

 	namespace api
 	{